WebAssembly/design/FAQ.md

     efficient security checks to prevent one module from corrupting data outside its heap (see discussion in [#285](https://github.com/WebAssembly/design/pull/285)).
-  * This interleaving would require making allocation nondeterministic and nondeterminism is something that WebAssemgly generally [tries to avoid](Nondeterminism.md).
+  * This interleaving would require making allocation nondeterministic and nondeterminism is something that WebAssembly generally [tries to avoid](Nondeterminism.md).